 Or you can run both flags at the same time to generate coarse versions as you create the database:

 You also have the option to pick specific models and how much percent to coarsen, running:

 ./coarse_meshes.sh [percent] [path]

-[path] is the path of the models.
+[path] is the path of a model.
 For example:

 ./coarse_meshes.sh 20 http/client/assets/bowl/

-On another terminal, from your gzweb directory, start the http and websocket servers:
+On another terminal, from your GzWeb directory, run the following command to start both the HTTP and Websocket servers: